Troutbeck Bridge

 The community is served by a petrol station and convenience store, an inn and restaurant, a secondary school and a gym.

 History

 The Calgarth Estate was a wartime housing estate built to house the workers of the nearby flying boat factory at White Cross Bay.
+A temporary Short Brothers factory was established at White Cross Bay to produce Short Sunderlands.

 By the end of the Second World War the workers had returned to their homes throughout Britain and in 1945 three hundred child survivors of the Holocaust, later known as the Windermere Boys, arrived from Eastern Europe to the Calgarth Estate to begin new lives: a film of their experience titled The Windermere Children was released in 2020.
 The site is now occupied by The Lakes School.

 Transport

 The A591 road passes through Troutbeck Bridge, with Windermere to the south and Ambleside to the north.
 The nearest railway station is Windermere, 1+1/2 mi away, which is well connected to the village by local bus services.